joan-momanyi/simple_shell/README.md

+#Simple Shell Project
-this is our simple shell
+This is our repository for the ALX SE simple shell project.